 Rachel directs Food Sol at Babson College, a platform for eaters and entrepreneurs to connect and "cook" ideas for action.
 In addition, she teaches food entrepreneurship at the MBA level and writes on an array of food topics including new business models and the forces driving our food culture.

 Rachel received her Babson MBA in 2011 with a concentration in food-system innovation.
 With her then faculty advisor Cheryl Kiser, she co-founded Food Sol, which lives inside Babson's Social Innovation Lab.

-Before business school, Rachel worked as a travel consultant designing and selling Himalayan trekking tours and later cycling trips in Italy.
+Before business school, Rachel worked in adventure and active travel.
 She has observed a range of food cultures across the globe and sees America's hunger for a return to community, culture, and connection through food.

 A recognized thought leader in food entrepreneurship, Rachel writes and speaks on food-system dynamics, meta values and the future of food, and uses social media to learn and exchange (@businessforfood).

 Beyond Babson, Rachel advises her husband's boutique food-tourism company Food.Stories.Travel., (which are her three favorite things).